by Ellen Landauer

 Typical stop puppy biting training teaches avoidance of humans.

-The dog cannot have his heart's desire met with people, so he runs off to find other ways; chasing cars, cats, squirrels, etc., or just roaming the neighborhood any time he can get away.
+The dog cannot have his heart's desire met with people, so he may run off to find other ways; chasing cars, cats, squirrels, etc., or just roaming the neighborhood any time he can get away.

 As he grows a little older, he now must be trained to 'come when called.'
 All kinds of tricks - put them on a long line and tempt them with a treat, etc. are employed by the humans.
 Formal training to 'come when called' is NOT the way.
 It will just keep driving the emotional wedge between you and your dog.